 7. Connect Dropbox to your favorite productivity apps

-Minimize interruptions in your workflow by connecting Dropbox with the apps you already know and love.
+Stay focused on your most important work by connecting Dropbox with the apps you already know and love.
 Whether you’re using Google, Microsoft, Adobe, Slack, Salesforce, or Atlassian, we’ve likely got an integration so your team can avoid switching between tools and duplicating work.
 Take a look at the full list of partners, and try connecting at least one third-party app as you get started.

 Connect third-party apps